Employment policies and documents

 Capability Policy and Procedure

 Our Capability Policy and Procedure is designed to assist a member of staff who is falling short of acceptable standards of competence.
 Our employees sometimes experience problems in which assistance and support of more senior staff may be needed.
-The Capability Policy and Procedure seeks to establish means by which solutions to these problems can be found.
+Our Capability Policy and Procedure seeks to establish means by which solutions to these problems can be found.
 Read our Capability Policy and Procedure (PDF: 107Kb / 11 pages).

 Company Vehicle Use Policy